 We can all help reduce stigma and improve equitable care.
 Learning about the experiences of LGBTQ+ people can help us understand that what is normal for one group may not be normal for another.

 You may want to join a local advocacy network that supports the LGBTQ+ community.
-Look in the resources below to find out more.
+Look at the resources below to find out more.

 At March of Dimes, we believe that ALL parents and babies — “regardless of race, ethnicity, culture, language or national origin; poverty or socioeconomic status; gender identity or sexual orientation; disability; and region or place (urban and rural) — must have every opportunity for optimal maternal and birth outcomes.”